-Professor Stuart McCutcheon is the Vice-Chancellor.
-He is the head of the University: its chief academic and administrative officer and the employer of all staff.
-Professor McCutcheon is responsible for providing academic leadership along with effective management, and for leading strategic planning and directing resource allocation.
+Professor Dawn Freshwater is the Vice-Chancellor.
+She is the head of the University: its chief academic and administrative officer and the employer of all staff.
+Professor Freshwater is responsible for providing academic leadership along with effective management, and for leading strategic planning and directing resource allocation.

-The Office of the Vice-Chancellor, located in Alfred Nathan House, 24 Princes Street, is the administrative headquarters for the University.
+The Office of the Vice-Chancellor, located in the ClockTower, 22 Princes Street, is the administrative headquarters for the University.

 Professor John Morrow is the Deputy Vice-Chancellor (Academic), responsible for academic planning, maintaining academic standards, and enhancing the academic profile of the University nationally and internationally.